100 Notable alumni of

 -

-Hiromi Uehara, known professionally as Hiromi, is a Japanese jazz composer and pianist.
-She is known for her virtuosic technique, energetic live performances and blending of musical genres such as stride, post-bop, progressive rock, classical and fusion in her compositions.
+Hiromi Uehara, often known mononymously as Hiromi, is a Japanese jazz composer and pianist.
+She is known for her virtuosic technique, energetic live performances and blending of musical genres such as stride, post-bop, progressive rock, classical, nu jazz and fusion in her compositions.
+In 2021, she performed at the opening ceremony of the 2020 Tokyo Olympics.

 -